-4.6.1 In accordance with the manufacturer's instructions, place a new mass-produced restraint system for disabled persons at the centre seating position of the standard seat assembly.
-Attach and adjust the lower connectors of the restraint system to the lower universal anchorage system in accordance with the manufacturer's instructions.
-Attach the tether strap if the restraint system is equipped with a tether strap and the manufacturer recommends its use, but do not tighten it.
+4.6.1 In accordance with the manufacturer's instructions, place a new infant restraint system at the centre seating position of the standard seat assembly.
+Attach and adjust the lower connectors of the infant restraint system to the lower universal anchorage system in accordance with the manufacturer's instructions.
+Attach the tether strap, if the restraint system is equipped with a tether strap and the manufacturer recommends its use, but do not tighten it.

-4.6.2 Any ATD placed in the mass-produced restraint system for disabled persons shall be positioned in accordance with the manufacturer's instructions while conforming to the following:
+4.6.2 Any ATD placed in the infant restraint system shall be positioned in accordance with the manufacturer's instructions while conforming to the following:

-- (a) For the PREMIE ATD, - i) with the ATD supine on a horizontal surface, and with a hand placed on its torso to prevent it from moving, lift the feet of the ATD until the legs touch the upper torso and the feet touch the head or as far as they will go.
-Slowly release the legs, allowing them to come to rest of their own accord.
-Do not return them to the flat surface. - ii) place the ATD in the restraint system so that the back of the ATD's torso contacts the seat back of the restraint system. - iii) attach all appropriate belts and harnesses of the restraint system around the ATD and tighten them as specified in subsection 4.6.3. - iv) tighten the tether strap, if the restraint system is equipped with a tether strap and the manufacturer recommends its use, to a tension of not less than 53.5 N and not more than 67 N, as measured by a force gauge used on the webbing. - v) Position each movable surface in accordance with the instructions referred to in section 524 of the RSSR.
-If the ATD's head does not remain in the proper position, tape it against the seat back head support surface of the restraint system by means of a single thickness of 6 mm-wide paper masking tape placed across the centre of the ATD's face. - vi) Extend the ATD's arms vertically upwards and then rotate each arm downward toward the ATD's lower body until the arm contacts a surface of the restraint system or a surface of the standard seat assembly.
+- (a) Place the ATD in the restraint system so that the back of the ATD's torso contacts the seat back of the restraint system. - (b) Attach all appropriate belts and harnesses of the restraint system around the ATD and tighten them as specified in subsection 4.6.3. - (c) Tighten the tether strap, if the restraint system is equipped with a tether strap and the manufacturer recommends its use, to a tension of not less than 53.5 N and not more than 67 N, as measured by a force gauge used on the webbing. - (d) Position each movable surface in accordance with the instructions referred to in section 318 of the RSSR.
+If the ATD's head does not remain in the proper position, tape it against the seat back head support surface of the restraint system by means of a single thickness of 6 mm-wide paper masking tape placed across the centre of the ATD's face. - (e) Extend the ATD's arms vertically upwards and then rotate each arm downward toward the ATD's lower body until the arm contacts a surface of the restraint system or a surface of the standard seat assembly.
 Ensure that no arm is restrained from movement, other than in the downward direction, by any part of the restraint system or the belts used to secure the restraint system to the standard seat assembly.